ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/1st Level/Push.md

 - **Duration**:
 	- Instant
 - **Effects**:
-	- You create a large force within a cuboid with 25ft (length) x 15ft (width) x 15ft (height) originating from you in a direction of your choosing, the length is always in the direction of your choosing and you are always on the edge of the cuboid.
+	- You create a large, horizontal, gravitational force within a cuboid.
 All creatures within the cuboid must make a Constitution saving throw.
 On a failure, they are pushed away from you to the end of the cube.
 On a success, nothing happens.
+		- The cuboid has dimensions 25ft (length) x 15ft (width) x 15ft (height).
+		- The length of the cuboid is always along the direction of your choice.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 12 psyfocus spent above the normal cost for this psycast, the cuboid's length increases by 5ft.